-Translators and interpreters around the world seem to fall into two groups: those who think a degree in languages is a must to work (successfully) as a translator/interpreter, and those who consider that anyone with the right amount of work experience can make a career in such fields.
+Translators and interpreters around the world seem to fall into two groups.
+On the one hand, those who think a degree in languages is a must to work (successfully) as a linguist.
+On the other hand, those who consider that anyone with the right amount of work experience can make a career in such fields.

 What Is the Purpose of a Language Degree?

 To begin with, credentials are proof that you have the skills to translate or interpret professionally.
 Even though translation-specific degrees are relatively new in most countries, a degree in languages is usually as useful.
 The reason?
 You learn how to master the target language.
 In other words, you understand the nuances of its grammar, vocabulary, and syntax.
 As a consequence, your final product in that language is of top quality.

 Moreover, if you want to work as a linguist for a public institution like a government agency or a hospital, you basically always need to present some kind of certification.
 The purpose is making sure that the linguists they hire have had enough training to perform well in certain sensitive situations.

 Medialocale’s website describes a situation that paints a clear picture of the importance of getting training in medical and legal interpreting: